-The most common language spoken in Lake Forest is English.
-Other important languages spoken here include Spanish and Langs. of India.
+The most common language spoken in the Lake Forest neighborhood is English, spoken by 92.9% of households.

 Culture is the shared learned behavior of peoples.
 Undeniably, different ethnicities and ancestries have different cultural traditions, and as a result, neighborhoods with concentrations of residents of one or another ethnicities or ancestries will express those cultures.
 It is what makes the North End in Boston so fun to visit for the Italian restaurants, bakeries, culture, and charm, and similarly, why people enjoy visiting Chinatown in San Francisco.